 Assuming your account(s) are properly configured and you are receiving mail, the setup of the Mail app will be something like this:

 After the toolbar is the Favorites Bar Group.
 This holds any mailbox you've set as a favorite.
 Next is the table of all your mailboxes.
 Note that your inbox, drafts, and other common mailboxes are unified; that is, messages from all your accounts appear together.
 To get to a single account, just find the mailbox and press right arrow to expand it, then down arrow to the desired account.
 If you don't see this table, press command-shift-m (the same command will hide the table if you want to get it out of your way).

-After the table of mailboxes comes the Messages Column Group.
-Inside of this is the actual table of messages, along with a menu button to select how messages are sorted.
+After the table of mailboxes comes the Messages table.
+This is the actual table of messages, at the top of which is a menu button to select how messages are sorted, and a toggle button to temporarily filter the table to only show certain kinds of messages.
 As is often the case on the Mac, you don't need to interact to read your mail.
 Simply pressing up or down arrow anywhere that is not the mailboxes table is enough to browse your messages.